 2) When I bought all those stories years ago, I bought them in paperback.
 That was in the '60s and early '70s.
 In the '80s, I sold my whole hoard to local bookstores for a couple of bucks -- less than a penny on the dollar.
 They simply weren't holding up.
 My Conan books, for example, were literally sticking to each other, and when you pried them apart, parts of the cover would be torn off.
 I don't know why that was, but it was.
 There was no point keeping them.
 So I got rid of them, to make room for stuff that would last.

 And that brings us to the point of this thread.
 (At least for me.)
 I'm going to go ahead and buy some nice replacements for those old books.
 I've ordered some nice HC versions of the first four Tarzan books.
-I've got a gilt-edge Complete Sherlock Holmes collections, and will soon have similar for Conan.
+I've got a gilt-edge Complete Sherlock Holmes collection, and will soon have similar for Conan.

 So what else should I have for the library I will build and totter about in my dotage?
 What is my Endgame Nerd Canon?